Updated: Feb 19

 Do you need it?

 Try and purge your products down to what you use daily or weekly.
 Remove anything that isn't either essential to your everyday routine, or that you absolutely love and makes you happy.
+Be honest with yourself about what you use regularly.

 Do you like using it?
 Can you honestly tell if it makes a difference to the way that you look and feel?